 Whether you call them dental guards, bite splints, or night guards, there are several kinds to choose from—and there’s more than one way to make them, too.
-In this guide to nighttime mouth guards, we’re exploring the different types of night guards and the processes—both digital and traditional—involved in producing them.
+In this guide to nighttime mouth guards, we’re exploring the different types of night guards, types of occlusal splints, and the processes—both digital and traditional—involved in producing them.

 5 different types of night guards

-All night guards act as a barrier between the top and bottom teeth, keeping patients from exacerbating their dental issues.
-However, as you may already know, there are multiple types of night guards with varying purposes.
+All occlusal splints act as a barrier between the top and bottom teeth, keeping patients from exacerbating their dental issues.
+However, there are multiple types of splints with varying purposes.

 1. Hard night guards

 Hard night guards are recommended for patients presenting with moderate to heavy teeth-grinding or clenching.
 Hard night guards are usually made of acrylic or tough plastic and are not as flexible as soft night guards.

 2. Soft night guards

 Soft night guards are recommended for patients presenting with light teeth-grinding or light to moderate clenching.
 Soft night guards are usually made from a 3mm thick, flexible, rubber-like material acting as a cushion.
 Soft night guard materials are more comfortable but aren’t as durable as hard night guard materials.